How to Get Video Game Grants

 4. The project should be able to encourage positive development among artists.

-For the most part, your project has to have artistic excellence in order to be considered as one of the candidates for this grant program.
+For the most part, your project must have artistic excellence in order to be considered as one of the candidates for this grant program.

 This grant is not for everyone.
 The NEA specifically said that they only give this video game grant for nonprofits, specifically those who have gotten their tax-exempt 501(c)(3).
 Therefore, if you are aspiring game creators who are currently looking for a way to fund your game project that can help a lot of people, you may be qualified for this grant.